earthgecko/skyline/docs/algorithms/custom-algorithms.rst

   as the Skyline code, just ensure the user running the Skyline process has read permissions on the path and file itself.
 - ``algorithm_parameters`` - this is a dictionary of any parameters/arguments
   that you want to pass to your algorithm.
-In your custom algorithm you will need to interpolate your parameters/arguments (key/value) from this dictionary.
+Your custom algorithm will need to interpolate your parameters/arguments (key/value) from this dictionary.
 If none are required simply use an empty dict `{}`.
-- ``max_execution_time`` - a float and read the warning about speed above.
+- ``max_execution_time`` - a float (and read the warning about speed above).
 - ``consensus`` - this allows you to add your algorithm to the ``CONSENSUS`` or override ``CONSENSUS`` by setting this to 1.
-If you are running ``CONSENSUS = 6`` and wanted to just add your custom algorithm as an addition to the normal 3 sigma algorithms, you would just pass ``'consensus': 6`` or ``'consensus': 7`` depending on what you want.
-The only other option currently is to **override** the ``CONSENSUS``, if you want an anomaly triggered every time your custom algorithm triggers, regardless of 3 sigma ``CONSENSUS`` then set ``'consensus': 1``
+If you are running ``CONSENSUS = 6`` and wanted to just add your custom algorithm as an addition to the normal three-sigma algorithms, you would just pass ``'consensus': 6`` or ``'consensus': 7`` depending on what you want.
+The only other option currently is to **override** the ``CONSENSUS``, if you want an anomaly triggered every time your custom algorithm triggers, regardless of three-sigma ``CONSENSUS`` then set ``'consensus': 1``
-- ``algorithms_allowed_in_consensus``: must be passed but is not implemented yet but this is a list of algorithms that must have triggered for consensus to be achieved.
+- ``algorithms_allowed_in_consensus``: must be passed but is **not implemented yet** but this is a list of algorithms that must have triggered for consensus to be achieved.
 If an empty list is passed `[]` this will be ignored and normal ``CONSENSUS`` will be used.
-- ``run_3sigma_algorithms``: a boolean stating whether to run the normal 3 sigma algorithms, this is optional and defaults to ``True`` if it is not passed in the dictionary.
-If any custom algorithm is run that has this set to ``False`` no 3 sigma algorithms will be run regardless of what any other custom algorithms are set to.
+- ``run_3sigma_algorithms``: a boolean stating whether to run the normal three-sigma algorithms, this is optional and defaults to ``True`` if it is not passed in the dictionary.  **NOTE** - If any custom algorithm is run that has this set to ``False`` no three-sigma algorithms will be run regardless of what any other custom algorithms are set to.
+If multiple custom algorithms are being run and only 1 has this set to ``False`` it will applied to all.
+- ``run_before_3sigma``: a boolean stating whether to run the custom algorithm before the normal three-sigma algorithms, this defaults to ``True``.
+If you want your custom algorithm to run after the three-sigma algorithms set this to ``False``.
+- ``run_only_if_consensus``: a boolean stating whether to run the custom algorithm only if CONSENSUS or MIRAGE_CONSENSUS is achieved, it defaults to ``False``.
+This only applies to custom algorithms that are run after three-sigma algorithms, e.g. with the parameter ``run_before_3sigma: False`` Currently this parameter only uses the CONSENSUS or MIRAGE_CONSENSUS setting and does not apply the consensus parameter above.
 - ``use_with`` - a list of the Skyline apps that should apply the custom algorithm.
 All the apps can be declared but they will only apply the custom algorithm **if** they actually handle the metric.
 Simply declaring them in